 The official publication of the Knights of Columbus is a carefully-edited, well-managed national magazine called Columbia.
-With its distribution to the Order's nearly 900,000 members, it has the largest circulation of any Catholic magazine.
+With its distribution to the Order's more than 1,000,000 members, it has the largest circulation of any Catholic magazine.